 “Give her the ten shilling coin,” she orders the cashier.
 “And keep the queue moving.
 We cannot afford to waste other customers’ time over coins.”
 She gives me what I suppose should be a warning look and mumbles, “As if coins are money!”

 I triumphantly take my coin and move along.
 The customers behind me are actually smiling.
 I would have expected them to be angry at my taking too long at the till.
-I hope the next customer causes as much trouble.
+Hope the next customer causes as much trouble.

 I walk out satisfied.
 I have learnt something from the West African lady.
 Shortage of coins at the supermarket is not the customers’ problem to solve.
 And when did this culture of accepting matchboxes, sweets and chewing gum in lieu of coins creep into our society?
 Foreigners and even the supermarkets themselves find this strange and unacceptable.
 They only accept legal tender.
 And so shall I from now on.
 I have officially began my one woman “claim my coin” movement.